 He was very entertaining and dragged my mum off by the hand before posing for photos and signing a few autographs.
 We joked about Goofy being “mummy’s new boyfriend” the rest of the weekend. 😉

-Captain America really was the all American hero, very animated and asked each of us in term who are favourite superhero character was.
+Captain America really was the all American hero, very animated, and he asked each of us in turn who are favourite superhero character was.
 Joking that he hadn’t heard of Batman or Wonderwoman. 😅

 I was feeling hungry so picked up a pot of falafel balls (one of the only dairy free snacks available!) while we waited for Spiderman.
 They were delicious and presented in a Marvel themed tub.